Skip to ContentSkip to Navigation

 • That you are motivated to reflect on your own development and make the most of this opportunity

-• That you attend the matching event on Thursday 22 May 2025, 15:30–16:45, followed by informal drinks.
+• That you attend the matching event on Thursday 27 May 2026, 15:30–17:00, followed by informal drinks.
 Please note: You can only be matched if you attend the matching event.

-• That you take the lead in setting up meetings with your mentor (we recommend at least five meetings between June 2025 and May 2026)
+• That you take the lead in setting up meetings with your mentor (we recommend at least five meetings between June 2026 and May 2027).

-• That you commit to open and honest conversations, and respect each other's time and boundaries
+• That you commit to open and honest conversations, and respect each other's time and boundaries.

-• Optional, but recommended: the Mentee workshop*
+• Optional, but recommended: Mentee workshop*

-• A midterm and end event to share experience and celebrate our journey together
+• A midterm and end event to share experience and celebrate our journey together.

 *To help you get started, you will receive an invitation to the Mentee workshop.
 In this session, we’ll talk about what mentoring is (and isn’t), what you can expect from your mentor, and how you can make the most of your mentoring experience.
 It’s a great way to begin your journey feeling confident and informed.
 Date and location: to be announced.